thespacedoctor/breaker/docs/source/_includes/tutorial.rst

     ...
     ...

-Download Recentlt Detected Wave Maps
+Download Recently Detected Wave Maps
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The ``listen`` command is used to connect to `graceDB <https://gracedb.ligo.org>`_ and download the maps from recently detected waves.
 You can connect either once and download all maps within a time range, or connect in daemon mode to ping graceDB every 60 secs for new maps.